 Photo credit: Flickr – Curtis Simmons

-Neighborhood located east of the city center, Retiro hosts the green lung of Madrid: the palace of Velasquez, the crystal palace and the eponymous park of 118 hectares, the most popular for families in Madrid.
-More casual and less upscale than Salamanca, Retiro is a neighborhood where life is good for travelers and people of the middle class.
-Calm and tranquility await you because in the evening, there is little animation.
-To stay in Madrid, Retiro offers a good compromise between nature and the city, but housing prices are rather expensive.
+Located east of the city centre, the Retiro neighbourhood hosts the green lung of Madrid: the palace of Velasquez, the Crystal Palace and the eponymous park of 118 hectares, the most popular haunt for families in Madrid.
+More casual and less upscale than Salamanca, Retiro is a neighbourhood where life is good for travelers and middle-class dwellers.
+Since there is little entertainment or nightlife in the area, Retiro is a haven of calm and tranquility.
+To stay in Madrid, Retiro offers a good compromise between nature and urban life, though accommodation rates are rather expensive.